 1. Natural Dyes

 Natural dyes are derived from natural resources, including beetroots, plants, trees, animals, minerals, etc. In ancient times, the primary source of dyes was natural dyes.
-But as of now, they are being replaced by synthetic dyes.
-You can find synthetic dyes to be cost-effective, dependable, and readily available in large quantities.
+But as of now, synthetic dyes are replacing them.
+You can find synthetic dyes cost-effective, dependable, and readily available in large quantities.

 Carmine, orcein, and hematoxylin are natural dyes most commonly used in various industries, including food, pharmaceuticals, and cosmetics.
 They are also popular in products like cloth, leather, housing, and various other applications that use coloring.